 Why haven't AI coding tools improved project success rates?

-Now, here's where things get interesting, and honestly, a little concerning.
+Now, here's where it gets interesting.
+And honestly, a little concerning.

 Over the past two years, AI coding assistants have transformed how software gets written.
-GitHub Copilot is deployed across 90% of Fortune 100 companies.
-A controlled study by GitHub and Microsoft found developers completed tasks 55% faster with Copilot.
-By every conventional metric, we've made a genuine leap forward.
+Copilot sits in 90% of Fortune 100 companies.
+A controlled study by GitHub and Microsoft clocked developers completing tasks 55% faster.
+By every conventional metric, a genuine leap.
 (For a deeper look at what these tools actually deliver, see The Copilot Hangover.)

 But project outcomes haven't improved.
 Rework rates haven't dropped.
-The Standish Group CHAOS Report still shows that somewhere between 31% and 75% of enterprise software projects fail to fully meet their objectives.
-The PMI Pulse of the Profession research shows 12% of projects outright fail and another 40% deliver "mixed" results.
+The Standish Group CHAOS Report still shows 31% to 75% of enterprise projects fail to fully meet objectives.
+PMI Pulse of the Profession research?
+12% outright failure.
+Another 40% deliver "mixed" results.

-I've started calling this the Copilot Hangover: the moment when organizations realize that velocity without clarity doesn't equal progress.
+I've started calling this the Copilot Hangover.
+It's that queasy realization, usually around month six of adoption, that velocity without clarity doesn't equal progress.
 It equals accelerated waste.
+And once you see it, you can't unsee it.

 What is the hidden cost of unclear requirements?

-Here's a number that should keep every CTO awake at night: research consistently shows that 40–50% of development effort goes toward rework caused by requirement gaps.
+Here's a number I wish I'd had earlier in my career: research consistently shows 40 to 50% of development effort goes toward rework caused by requirement gaps.
 Not bugs in the traditional sense.
-Features that were built correctly according to the spec, but the spec itself was wrong, incomplete, or misunderstood.
-(We explore why this problem stays invisible to leadership in The Invisible Problem Costing Your Team Millions.)
+Features built correctly according to the spec, but the spec itself was wrong, incomplete, or misunderstood.
+I remember explaining this to a VP of Engineering once, and his first reaction was disbelief.
+Then he went and looked at his own team's Jira history.
+He came back pretty quiet.
+(We explore why this stays invisible to leadership in The Invisible Problem Costing Your Team Millions.)

 What does requirements intelligence look like in practice?

-The problem is that those people are increasingly hard to find.
-The U.S. Bureau of Labor Statistics projects about 98,100 management analyst openings per year through 2034, growing 9% annually, nearly three times faster than the average occupation.
-Senior analysts cost $120K–$180K per year (Glassdoor) and typically juggle multiple concurrent projects.
-You simply can't hire your way out of this problem.
+Those people are increasingly hard to find.
+The U.S. Bureau of Labor Statistics projects roughly 98,100 management analyst openings per year through 2034, growing 9% annually (nearly 3x faster than the average occupation).
+Senior analysts run $120K to $180K per year (Glassdoor) and they're typically juggling three or four projects at once.
+You simply can't hire your way out of this.
+I tried at two different companies.
+It doesn't scale.

-But what if you could give every project team the benefit of structured, multi-perspective analysis from the very first session?
-Not replacing human judgment, but augmenting it.
-Ensuring that the hard questions get asked before the first line of code is written, not after the first failed demo.
+So here's the question that kept nagging at me: what if every project team could get structured, multi-perspective analysis from the very first working session?
+Not replacing the human judgment (I spent a day in a warehouse to prove that matters), but augmenting it.
+Making sure the hard questions get surfaced before the first line of code, not discovered after the first failed demo.
 (See how this works in practice in How to Compress Requirements Discovery from Weeks to Hours.)

-This is what I've been working on.
-The idea that AI's most impactful role in software isn't writing code.
+That's what I've been building.
+I genuinely believe AI's most impactful role in software isn't writing code.
 It's structuring the thinking that happens before code should even be considered.
-What I call pre-code governance: the missing layer between having a business idea and being ready to build it.
+I call it pre-code governance: the missing layer between having a business idea and being ready to build it.
+It sounds like a small distinction.
+In practice, it changes everything downstream.

 Why does the draft-first vs. decision-first AI distinction matter?

 ChatGPT, Copilot, and most general-purpose AI tools are what I'd call draft-first.
-You give them a prompt, they produce a draft.
+Give them a prompt, they produce a draft.
 It looks polished.
-It sounds good.
+Reads well.
+A product manager could hand it to a developer and feel good about it.
 But it's one perspective, from one angle, with no structured analysis behind it.
-It's a starting point that feels like a finished product, and that's exactly what makes it dangerous.
+I've seen teams treat these outputs as finished specs.
+That's exactly what makes them dangerous: they feel complete when they're not.

 The shift that changes everything